laurentmackay/CPM_RD_matlab/README.md

 The aim of this project is to provide a tool that separates model specification from model analysis, simulation building, simulation analysis.

-Currently, we have developped a simple text-based [model specification paradigm] (#anchors-model-specification) for reaction-diffusion systems that is flxeible to be extended to consider other types of systems (e.g., reaction-diffusion-convection).
+Currently, we have developped a simple text-based [model specification paradigm] (#model-specification) for reaction-diffusion systems that is flxeible to be extended to consider other types of systems (e.g., reaction-diffusion-convection).

 *N.B.
 All code is written from MATLAB 2018+ (i.e., array braodcasting is used), but you may be able to run it on older versions with some elbow grease.*